 We, through Hercules Funding Trust I, an affiliated statutory trust, had a securitized credit facility with Citigroup which expired under normal terms.
 During the first quarter of 2009, we paid off all principal and interest owed under the Citibank Credit Facility.
-Citigroup has an equity participation right through the Warrant Participation Agreement on the pool of debt investments and warrants collateralized under the Citibank Credit Facility.
-Pursuant to the Warrant Participation Agreement, we granted to Citigroup a 10% participation in all warrants held as collateral.
+Citigroup has an equity participation right through a warrant participation agreement on the pool of debt investments and warrants collateralized under the Citibank Credit Facility.
+Pursuant to the warrant participation agreement, we granted to Citigroup a 10% participation in all warrants held as collateral.
 However, no additional warrants were included in collateral subsequent to the facility amendment on May 2, 2007.
-As a result, Citigroup is entitled to 10% of the realized gains on the warrants until the realized gains paid to Citigroup pursuant to the agreement equal \$3,750,000 (the "Maximum Participation Limit").
-The obligations under the Warrant Participation Agreement continue even after the Citibank Credit Facility is terminated until the Maximum Participation Limit has been reached.
+As a result, Citigroup is entitled to 10% of the realized gains on the warrants until the realized gains paid to Citigroup pursuant to the agreement equal the Maximum Participation Limit.
+The obligations under the warrant participation agreement continue even after the Citibank Credit Facility is terminated until the Maximum Participation Limit has been reached.

-During the year ended December 31, 2014, we reduced our realized gain by approximately \$465,000 for Citigroup's participation in the realized gain on sale of equity securities which were obtained from exercising portfolio company warrants which were included in the collateral pool.
-We recorded a decrease in participation liability and a decrease in unrealized appreciation by a net amount of approximately \$270,000 primarily due to depreciation of fair value on the pool of warrants collateralized under the Warrant Participation Agreement as a result of the sale of shares in Acceleron Pharma, Inc., Merrimack Pharmaceuticals, Inc., Portola Pharmaceuticals, Inc. and Everyday Health, Inc. that were subject to the agreement.
-The remaining value of their participation right on unrealized gains in the related equity investments is approximately \$101,000 as of December 31, 2014 and is included in accrued liabilities.
+During the year ended December 31, 2015, we reduced our realized gain by approximately \$143,000 for Citigroup's participation in the realized gain from the acquisition proceeds we received on equity exercised from warrants that were included in the collateral pool.
+We recorded an increase in participation liability and a decrease in unrealized appreciation by a net amount of approximately \$11,000 primarily due to appreciation of fair value on the pool of warrants collateralized under the warrant participation agreement offset by the acquisition proceeds we received on our Atrenta, Inc.

+equity investment.
+The remaining value of their participation right on unrealized gains in the related equity investments is approximately \$111,000 as of December 31, 2015 and is included in accrued liabilities.
 There can be no assurances that the unrealized appreciation of the warrants will not be higher or lower in future periods due to fluctuations in the value of the warrants, thereby increasing or reducing the effect on the cost of borrowing.
-Since inception of the agreement, we have paid Citigroup approximately \$2.1 million under the Warrant Participation Agreement thereby reducing realized gains by this amount.
-We will continue to pay Citigroup under the Warrant Participation Agreement until the Maximum Participation Limit is reached or the warrants expire.
-Warrants subject to the Warrant Participation Agreement are set to expire between February 2016 and January 2017.
+Since inception of the agreement, we have paid Citigroup approximately \$2.2 million under the warrant participation agreement thereby reducing realized gains by this amount.
+We will continue to pay Citigroup under the warrant participation agreement until the Maximum Participation Limit is reached or the warrants expire.
+Warrants subject to the warrant participation agreement are set to expire between February 2016 and January 2017.